How did you gain your knowledge and experience? How did you develop into your current role?

 Yes, some people will leave after they’ve been trained, but their training won’t be wasted as they simply increase the pool of skills in construction.
 If lots of companies were training people, then ultimately there would be a greater pool of skilled people to choose from, which would allow us to employ better candidates.

 Having skilled employees improves the company’s reputation.
-Being more productive means greater profits and possibly allows the company to drop their prices.
+Being more productive means greater profits and possibly allows the company to drop its prices.
 Ultimately this means the company may actually win more work and grow, and the newly trained people will be required to support this growth.

 Employing newly qualified, but inexperienced people, allows companies to train them in the ways and the culture of the company.
-Frequently new candidates who are employed because they have experience and knowledge disappoint because they bring the bad habits and poor culture of their old company with them, habits and culture that might not be a good fit with your company.
+Frequently new candidates who are employed because they have experience and knowledge disappoint because they bring the bad habits and poor culture of their old company with them, habits and culture that might not be a good fit for your company.

 We need to be training the tradespeople, the supervisors, the project managers, and the whole construction team so that the next generation of construction people will be better and more capable.
 We cannot rely on others to train and mentor people.
 We cannot assume that we will find suitably skilled people whenever we need them.